 Personal financial literacy principle:

-An emergency fund allows you to better handle expenses without using a credit card that could accrue unwanted interest if you don’t have a plan to pay it off at the end of the billing cycle.
-Peck recommends calling the emergency fund a “Just in Case” fund; in other words, money you set aside just in case you need it.
+An emergency fund allows you to pay for unexpected expenses without using a credit card that couldadd unwanted interest.
+You can think of it as money you set aside just in case you need it.

 Activity examples:

 - With older teens, connect it to one of their surprise expenses, like a speeding ticket or a last-minute invitation for a road trip.
-Or you could point to one in your life, such as a fridge on the fritz or a pet that needs veterinary care.
+Or you could point to one in your life, such as a broken fridge or a pet that needs veterinary care.

-While money is not a game, introducing financial literacy for kids through relevant activities can make teaching financial literacy memorable and engaging.
-The great news is that it’s never too early or too late.
+Money isn’t a game but teaching financial literacy to kids through fun activities can make the experience memorable and engaging.
+The great news is that it’s never too early or too late to learn.

-And if you need to brush up on your own financial literacy education, check out some of our great reads here.
+If you need to brush up on your own financial literacy education, read our article on budgeting.